druths/comp598-2021/hw2/README.md

 ## Your code

+`ip_address.txt` should be a single-line file containing only the IP Address of your instance. **Do not add anything else in this file**.

 If you want to add a data file to test your script, add it under the `data` folder.
 This is optional.
 Do not add any Apache files in your submission.